 - Amounts paid for restaurant and movie reviews are set higher than for regular stories to help compensate for the price of a ticket or food for one person.

-BILLS MUST BE SUMITTED MONTHLY.
+BILLS MUST BE SUBMITTED MONTHLY.
 ITEMS OLDER THAN 30 DAYS WILL NOT BE PAID, unless specific permission has been granted by the director.

 - Bylined story in print $5 to $12, depending on depth of reporting

 - Bylined story online $4 to $10, depending on depth of reporting

 - Column (including TV reviews) $10